If you have a question about running your canteen which isn't covered below, please contact us.

 Menu ideas and advice

-- Food provided by canteens must comply with the Education Directorate's Food and Drink Policy.
+- Food provided by canteens must comply with the Education Directorate's Food and Drink Policy, which refers to the National Healthy School Canteen Guidelines.

 - Healthy recipes from Nutrition Australia